 Will Swain and Marie Louise Leonard were married on December 20, 1919 at his parents’ home which was now in Winfield, Kansas.

 Swain’s father passed away in 1920 and his mother’s obituary was published in the Winfield (Kansas) Daily Free Press on October 5, 1921.
 According to that obituary, Will Swain was residing at Wilmot in Cowley County, Kansas when his mother passed away.

-With the death of his parents and after two decades as Charles William “Will” Swain, Will went back to using his given name, Arthur Swain, Jr., again.
+With the death of his parents and after two decades of being known as Charles William “Will” Swain, Will went back to using his given name, Arthur Swain, Jr., again.

 After their marriage, Arthur Swain, Jr. and his wife made their home at Rock in Cowley County, Kansas.
-By the 1930s, Arthur had opened an automobile repair business at 100 East Kansas Avenue in Arkansas City, Kansas which was some 20 miles from their home so it was not long before the couple moved to a home located in front of his garage in Arkansas City.
+By 1925, Arthur, Jr. had opened an automobile repair business at 100 East Kansas Avenue in Arkansas City, Kansas which was some 20 miles from their home so it was not long before the couple moved to a home located in front of his garage in Arkansas City.

 Arthur Swain, Jr. passed away in Memorial Hospital in Arkansas City, Kansas on December 12, 1960.
 After a private funeral, his remains were cremated.

 Marie Swain passed away in 1983 and is buried in Hope Cemetery southwest of Arkansas City.

 If you know anything more about Charles William Swain, Arthur Swain, Jr., or his involvement in the sport of auto racing, please contact Bob Lawrence at: sprintguy @ cox.net